These Oreo Stuffed Chocolate Chip Cookies are double stuffed Oreo cookies sandwiched in between two chocolate chip cookies. The BEST cookies ever!

 - 1 package Double Stuff Oreo cookies

-- Place onto parchment or silpat lined baking sheets and bake cookies for approximately 13 minutes or until golden brown.
+Place into the muffin tin cups.
+Bake cookies for approximately 16 minutes or until golden brown.
 Let cool for 5 minutes before transferring to cooling rack.